CatalysmsServerManager/docs/docs/en/CSMM/self-host/docker.md

 ::: tip
-The example env file on the configuration page is made for non-containerized setups.
-You should use docker networking to route CSMM to other services
+Make sure to use the .env.example.docker as base for your config.
+You should use docker networking to route CSMM to other services as well.

 ```
 DBSTRING=mysql2://csmm:your-db-password@db:3306/csmm